Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

 \subsection{Relating Fairness to Trust and Justice}

+In organizational hiring contexts, fairness cannot be adequately understood without considering its close relationship with trust and justice.
+A clear conceptual connection among these terms is essential, as misunderstanding this relationship can significantly undermine both the perceived and actual fairness of AI-driven recruitment practices.
 The terms ``fairness,'' ``trust,'' and ``justice'' are closely related and often used interchangeably \cite{landy2016work}.
 Before defining fairness, it is useful to examine its relationship with trust and justice, particularly in the context of AI-based hiring.

-First, \textit{trust} is defined in I-O psychology as a psychological state of belief regarding how a system, person, or organization will act in the future based on past interactions \cite{dirks2001role,landy2016work}.
+First, trust, as defined in I-O psychology, is a psychological state characterized by the willingness of an individual to accept vulnerability based on positive expectations regarding the intentions, behavior, and outcomes associated with another entity—whether a person, organization, or technology.
+It encompasses reliability (consistent performance), integrity (adherence to ethical principles), competence (ability to perform tasks), and benevolence (consideration for others’ welfare) \cite{lee2004trust,dirks2001role,landy2016work,glikson2020human,lockey2021review}.
+Rather than simply being derived from past interactions, trust also involves contextual factors, perceived risk, regulatory oversight, and individual predispositions towards uncertainty, sometimes described as a ``leap of faith'' \cite{glikson2020human}.
 Trust takes time to build and becomes more significant when perceived uncertainty and risk increase (e.g., when the risk of job loss is high) \cite{landy2016work}.
 However, trust can be easily lost, and once lost, it is very difficult to rebuild, leading workers and employees to question the fairness of organizational actions \cite{landy2016work}.
 Therefore, trust in AI-based hiring significantly influences a jobseeker’s perception of the fairness of an organization’s recruitment process.